Mira Ricardel: Deputy National Security Advisor

+Ricardel's appointment received bipartisan support, including this statement from Arnold L. Punaro, former Staff Director of the Senate Armed Services Committee.
+Punaro praised Ricardel's inclusive approach, keen intellect, and excellent judgement and expressed confidence in her ability to run the Deputies Committee with shrewdness and dexterity.
+Commerce Secretary Wilbur Ross also congratulated Mira Ricardel on her new position.

-One of Ricardel's first actions was to push for the elimination of the position of White House cybersecurity chief, which was done on May 15, 2018.
-White House officials quoted Alexander Hamilton in Federalist No. 70 in defending the move, which was criticized by many within the cybersecurity community.
+One of Ricardel's first actions was to push for the elimination of the position of White House cybersecurity chief on May 15, 2018.
+This move was defended by White House officials referring to Alexander Hamilton in Federalist No. 70 but criticized by many in the cybersecurity community.

-In July 2018, reported difficulties between Ricardel and NSC staffer Jennifer Arangio was one of the factors that led to Arangio's dismissal.
-Despite past conflicts, the White House said that Ricardel was working effectively with the Mattis-led Defense Department.
-However, subsequent reports in September 2018 indicated that the Mattis-Ricardel embattlement was still in place, while other reports said that the conflict between the two had been overblown.
+In July 2018, reported difficulties between Ricardel and NSC staffer Jennifer Arangio led to Arangio's dismissal.
+Despite past conflicts, the White House said Ricardel was working effectively with the Defense Department.
+However, subsequent reports in September 2018 indicated that conflicts between Ricardel and Defense Secretary Mattis were still present, while other reports said that the conflict between the two had been overblown.
 Ricardel continued to be portrayed in the media as a tough bureaucratic opponent.

-On November 13, 2018, a statement made by First Lady Melania Trump spokesperson publicly called for Ricardel's firing, an unusual move.
-The unpleasantries between them reportedly originated with a dispute over personnel presence on the plane for the First Lady's visit to Africa, and following negative coverage of the First Lady's trip and subsequent alleged negative leaking on the part of Ricardel against the First Lady.
-Bolton still supported Ricardel but it was not enough.
-By this point, few other officials supported her.
-Bloomberg News reported that Ricardel "had caused friction" and was "widely disliked among other White House staff," while Politico, quoting anonymous administration officials, gave a similar assessment.
-The following day, the White House announced Ricardel would leave her position and "transition to a new role" within the administration.
-In a public statement Ricardel said it had been "an honor" to serve in the White House.
+On November 13, 2018, a statement made by First Lady Melania Trump spokesperson publicly called for Ricardel's firing following a dispute over personnel presence on the plane for the First Lady's visit to Africa.
+Bolton supported Ricardel but few other officials did.
+Bloomberg News reported that Ricardel "had caused friction" and was "widely disliked among other White House staff."
+The following day, the White House announced Ricardel would leave her position.